Peñarol: Manyas: The Movie

 In early October 2011 Manyas: The Movie, a documentary about Peñarol's fans, was released in Uruguay.
 Produced by Kafka Films and Sacromonte and directed by Andrés Benvenuto, the film features interviews with fans, football journalists, psychologists and politicians.
 Manyas: The Movie was deemed of cultural interest by the Culture and Education Ministry of Uruguay and of ministerial interest by Uruguay's Ministry of Tourism and Sport.
 The film had the most-successful premiere of any Uruguayan film, selling 13,000 tickets during its first weekend and 30,000 over its first fifteen days.

 World's Biggest flag

 After raising $35,000 in raffles and donations, on 12 April 2011 Peñarol fans unveiled the largest flag ever unfurled in a stadium up to that moment.
 Nacional unfurled a bigger one years later that covered three stands of the stadium.
 The flag, 309 m long and 46 m wide for a surface area of 14124 m2, covered one-and-a-half grandstands in Centenario Stadium.
 In 2013, Club Nacional de Football displayed a flag which was 600 metres long by 50 metres wide.
-This is now the world's biggest football flag.
+This is now the world's biggest flag.